-The first is a cover of Had My Chance by Morphine.
+The first is a cover of I Had a Chance by Morphine.
 I kept the lyric but re-tooled the music.
 Click to listen or download the MP3.

 The second is a medley of two songs: Cactus by the Pixies, and The Letter by Joe Cocker.
 I took some liberties with the key and the chords.
 Click to listen or download the MP3.